 Seminar / 30h / 4ETCS / winter semester* (10.10-20.10.2022) Coordinator: prof. Kianoosh Rezania email: email@example.com

-In every session, we will critically discuss a text which the students have carefully read in advance.
+The seminar consists of two parts, the introductory part and the discussion of the primary sources.
+In every session of the second part, we will closely read an excerpt from a primary text and discuss the concepts represented in it.
+The students should study these texts in advance and be prepared for the discussion in the course.
 The active participation in the discussions in the course constitutes the center of the seminar.
-Doing so, the students will practice reflective engagement with literature.
-The texts might be theoretical or excerpts from primary source in translation.
+Doing so, the students will practice reflective engagement with primary historical sources.
 The reading material will be circulated before the beginning of the seminar.